gregsaun/BearExxa-V2/doc/print_settings.md

 # BearExxa V2

 ## Print Settings

 ### Slicer settings

+> [!WARNING]
-:warning: Warning: The parts have been designed and tested with the parameters below and it is important to follow them to avoid issues like part cracking, bad bridging, not enough stiffness or wrong tolerances.
+> The parts have been designed and tested with the parameters below and it is important to follow them to avoid issues like part cracking, bad bridging, not enough stiffness or wrong tolerances.
 Be sure to have a well calibrated machine and extruder.
 Check our guide here for [calibrating extrusion multiplier](https://guides.bear-lab.com/Guide/Extrusion+multiplier+and+filament+diameter/8?lang=en)

 You can use the default PrusaSlicer print profile *0.20mm QUALITY @MK3* with 4 perimeters and 5 tops/bottoms layers and 20% infill.
 Otherwise, here are the parameters we recommend: